-Learn how to change a user’s license to a different subscription.
+Learn how to change a user’s license to a different edition.

-Managing usersI want to move just a few users between G Suite subscriptions.
+Managing usersI want to move a few users between editions.
 How do I do this?

-If some users in an organization have G Suite Enterprise licenses and an administrator configures an organizational unit within a domain to allow sharing to users in whitelisted domains, all users in that organization can share Google Drive items to users in the whitelisted domains.
+If some users in an organization have Enterprise edition licenses and an administrator configures an organizational unit to allow sharing to users in whitelisted domains, all users in that organizational unit can share Google Drive items to users in the whitelisted domains.

-It depends if you have automatic licensing turned on for one of your G Suite subscriptions.
-If so, a restored user automatically gets a license for that subscription, if one is available.
-This means that the user might get a license that’s different from the one they had before they were deleted.
+If you turned on automatic licensing for one of your Google Workspace editions, a restored user automatically gets a license for that edition, if one is available.
+As a result, the user might get a license that’s different from the one they had before they were deleted.